 Idea #3: Make your character human, believable and memorable

-Like the narrator, the characters in your story too are pivotal to help your audience relate to the content and keep them interested in what you have to say.
+Like the narrator, the characters in your story too are pivotal to helping your audience relate to the content and keep them interested in what you have to say.

 Your characters spark interest in dull, dry, and repetitive content while their interactions with one another can help you simplify and explain technical concepts to your learners.
 Your learners will relate to your characters if they share similar personality traits, face similar problems at the workplace, have similar life situations, and respond and react to events similarly.